Qatar investigates 'invasive' search of women at Doha airport | DW | 28.10.2020

 Human rights activists describe such examinations conducted under duress as equivalent to sexual assault.

-Australia on Tuesday described the situation as inappropriate and beyond circumstances in which the women could give free and informed consent.
+Australia described the situation as inappropriate and beyond circumstances in which the women could give free and informed consent.
 Australian Federal Police also are examining the matter.

 "This is a grossly, grossly disturbing, offensive, concerning set of events,'' Australia's Foreign Minister Marise Payne told reporters on Monday.
 "It's not something that I've ever heard of occurring in my life, in any context.
 We have made our views very clear to Qatari authorities on this matter.''